Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 What’s pathetic about this action is that those points weren’t even radical in the nineteenth century, when Darwin himself had a number of orthodox defenders.
 So RTS apparently is not quite ready to catch up with almost two centuries of theology/science dialogue. ...

-People sometimes ask me how I can stay with the PCUSA in light of views I have on certain issues.
-And there is no question that there is a lot of squirrely stuff going on with my tribe.
-But if you want reasons for why I don't look to more conservative denominations, here is a one prime example.
+People sometimes ask me how I can stay with the PCUSA in light of my views on certain issues.
+And there is no question that a lot of squirrely stuff is going on with my tribe.
+But if you want reasons why I don't look to more conservative denominations, here is one prime example.
 Unbelievable.

 Christian Science Monitor: X Woman: Not human, not Neanderthal, what is she?